 This blog post is part of a series on engaging with your local community to build support for refugee resettlement.
-Stay tuned for the forthcoming posts Using Data to Tell Program Stories…Without Putting Your Audience to Sleep and How States and Other Refugee Service Providers are Using Infographics to Engage Communities.
+Also see Using Data to Tell Program Stories…Without Putting Your Audience to Sleep and How States and Other Refugee Service Providers are Using Infographics to Engage Communities.

 Are you looking to increase local support for refugees in your community?
 Supporting refugees to tell their stories is a powerful way to put individual faces and voices to the resettlement experience.
 There are many innovative ways stories can facilitate strong connections that demonstrate how resettlement benefits everyone in the community.

 What might refugee community members talk about when telling their stories?